Update: This offer for Citi® Double Cash Card has expired. Learn more about the current offers here.

 Best quarterly bonuses

 Ahh, quarterly bonuses.
-I haven’t met anyone who doesn’t get at least a little excited about the quarterly bonuses offered by the Chase Freedom and Discover It cards.
-Each of these cards offers quarterly 5% bonus categories that often include:
+I haven’t met anyone who doesn’t get at least a little excited about the quarterly bonuses offered by the Chase Freedom card.
+This card offers quarterly 5% bonus categories that often include:

 - Department stores